 The programme has been developed in collaboration with industry bodies including SEPA and can be used as recognised CPD.
 It can also be used as credit towards various Masters programmes.

-On completion of the course and successful submission of a final assessment, candidates will be awarded 20 credits at SCQF Level 11.
-The course is approved by IEMA and we work closely with them to ensure the course is high quality and relevant to industry professionals.
+This course is equivalent to 20 credits at SCQF Level 11.
+It is approved by IEMA and we work closely with them to ensure the course is high quality and relevant to industry professionals.

 The course content is designed to be as interactive as possible with workshops forming the foundation of the course, with sessions on: